STA 9750 Lecture #8 In-Class Activity: More ggplot2 - Chloropleths and Cartograms + Tools for Interactive Data Analysis

 theme_bw() +

-scale_fill_fermenter(name="Relative Representation on the MTA Board [Red Regions and Over-Powered]",
+scale_fill_fermenter(name="Relative Representation on the MTA Board [Red Regions are Over-Powered]",

 type="div",